Support Us Now

 • Do the Greyhounds travel well in cars?

 As a rule, Greyhounds travel very well.
 They are used to travelling from the kennels to the race track and back so are used to the noises and motion.
-It is important that when travelling you have your dog securely fastened using a dog seat belt or car harness.
+It is important that when travelling you make sure that your dog is secure, wether you chose a dog seat belt or crates/dog guards in the boot.

 • Do you adopt Greyhounds into families with children?